 You can print wood inlays from your computer and glue them to the middle of your floors for a nice focal point.
 I decided to do this for the Orchid Dollhouse.

 Stencils and printed decorations for flooring should be applied before dollhouse assembly.
-Make sure your aware of how the walls will sit on your finished dollhouse so you can position your decorations on the floor properly.
+Make sure you're aware of how the walls will sit on your finished dollhouse, so you can position your decorations on the floor properly.

 Return To Index